 - Colorado water for the future: assessing supply and meeting demand, ecosystem values, conservation and land use, alignment of resources and policies

 Scholarships: Special Districts Association of Colorado (SDA) members are eligible for a 75 percent scholarship.
-Local organizations have also underwritten a limited number of general scholarships in varying amounts.
-Please complete the scholarship portion of the registration to be considered for either of these scholarships.
+Local organizations also underwrite a limited number of general scholarships in varying amounts.

-Registration: 2018 Water Fluency Program Registration is now closed.
-Registration for the 2019 course will begin in spring 2019.
+Registration: Registration for the 2019 course will begin in late March 2019.

 Click here to join a mailing list to receive notifications about the next course.